Contact Brooke Ball

 2.If you have received a Mellon/Sachar dissertation research grant in the past, you may apply to receive another grant this year.
 However, funding priority will be given to students who have not previously received a grant.

 1. Funding is intended to defray the costs of research-related travel (airfare, train fare, lodging, food, etc.), archive admission fees, special equipment and software, and other expenditures associated with research.
-The grant does not fund desktop or laptop computers, printers, or transcription services.
+The grant does not fund your local, Boston-area living expenses, desktop or laptop computers, printers, or transcription services.

 Supporting Documents You’ll Need to Upload to Your Application: